elastic/kibana/src/plugins/data/server/server.api.md

 //
 // src/plugins/data/common/es_query/filters/meta_filter.ts:42:3 - (ae-forgotten-export) The symbol "FilterState" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/meta_filter.ts:43:3 - (ae-forgotten-export) The symbol "FilterMeta" needs to be exported by the entry point index.d.ts
-// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:50:45 - (ae-forgotten-export) The symbol "IndexPatternFieldMap" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:52:45 - (ae-forgotten-export) The symbol "IndexPatternFieldMap" needs to be exported by the entry point index.d.ts
-// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:63:5 - (ae-forgotten-export) The symbol "FormatFieldFn" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:65:5 - (ae-forgotten-export) The symbol "FormatFieldFn" needs to be exported by the entry point index.d.ts
-// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:133:7 - (ae-forgotten-export) The symbol "FieldAttrSet" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:138:7 - (ae-forgotten-export) The symbol "FieldAttrSet" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:169:7 - (ae-forgotten-export) The symbol "RuntimeField" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:29:23 - (ae-forgotten-export) The symbol "buildCustomFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:29:23 - (ae-forgotten-export) The symbol "buildFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:46:23 - (ae-forgotten-export) The symbol "datatableToCSV" needs to be exported by the entry point index.d.ts